cangjie-bot/cangjie_docs/docs/dev-guide/source_en/first_understanding/install.md

-# Installing the Cangjie Toolchain
+# 1Installing the Cangjie Toolchain

 When developing Cangjie programs, one essential tool is the Cangjie compiler, which can compile Cangjie source code into executable binary files.
 However, modern programming languages come with more than just compilers.
 In fact, Cangjie provides developers with a comprehensive suite of development tools, including compilers, debuggers, package managers, static analysis tools, formatting tools, and coverage statistics tools, all designed for a seamless "out-of-the-box" experience.